How to Recover Hard Disk Space on Mac with OmniDiskSweeper

 - Click on your primary hard disk, typically labeled “Macintosh HD”

-- Let OmniDiskSweeper sweep the drive to find all files by size, then click on the topmost directories to find items that can be deleted
+- Let OmniDiskSweeper sweep the drive to find all files by size, then click on the topmost directories to find items that can be cleaned up, managed, backed up, or deleted as necessary

 Important: OmniDiskSweeper is intended for users who are knowledgable about their Mac file system.
 If you don’t absolutely know what a file or directory is and if it’s necessary or not, do not delete it!
-There is no going back, and if you accidentally delete important system files or folders you may find yourself having to recover from a backup or reinstalling OS X. You’ve been warned.
+There is no going back, and if you accidentally delete important system files or folders you may find yourself having to recover from a backup or reinstalling Mac OS X. You’ve been warned.
+Sloppy use of tools like OmniDiskSweeper can lead to permanent data loss.

-Exactly what can be removed is going to vary per user and per drive, but everyone will certainly find items that are no longer necessary to keep around.
+Exactly what can be removed is going to vary per user and per drive and per Mac, but everyone will certainly find items that are no longer necessary to keep around.
 For example, sweeping my drive with OmniDiskSweeper I discovered and removed the following items:

 - The user ~/Library/Application Support/ directory contained 1GB of files for apps that are no longer used